JushBJJ/Signum-CLI-Messenger/README.md

 ### Features

 - Read and Write encrypted or non-encrypted messages.
-- Add favourite users and set a custom name for them.
+- Add favourite addresses and set a custom name for them.
-- See user's names.
+- See addresses names.
 - Adjust configuration through Settings.

 #### Donate Signa